Skip to main content

 print("Notebook engine access URI: ", access_uri)

-Updating a Driverless AI engine
+Updating a Notebook engine

 import h2o_engine_manager